 5. How to Win Friends and Influence People by Dale Carnegie

-Dale Carnegie got his start teaching public speaking and quickly grew that into a business teaching business leaders how to excel.
+Dale Carnegie got his start teaching public speaking and quickly grew that into a company where he taught business leaders how to excel.

 6. What Every Body Is Saying by Joe Navarro

 The author talks about the 12 most common blocks to relationships that create problems and how to assert yourself and work out problems.

-This book examines each part of body language and creates a framework for you to understand other people’s feelings even when they don’t say a word.
+This book examines each aspect of body language and creates a framework for you to understand other people’s feelings even when they don’t say a word.

 Improve Your Social Skills by Daniel Wendler is a guide to conversation, body language, meeting new people, making friends, telling stories, managing social anxiety, and dating.

 The author wrote the book to help himself overcome the challenges of Asperger’s Syndrome.